Salamander Washington DC Hotel: CityZen

 CityZen opened in September 2004, and its name was a play on the word "citizen".
 CityZen is located in a very high-ceilinged room decorated with soothing colors and soft, warm lighting.
 The kitchen is visible from many of the tables.
 Executive chef Eric Ziebold left The French Laundry in California to lead CityZen.
-Sietsma had unqualified, extraordinary praise for CityZen: "If you really care about food, you owe yourself an evening at CityZen. (..)
+Tom Sietsma, the food critic for The Washington Post, had unqualified, extraordinary praise for CityZen: "If you really care about food, you owe yourself an evening at CityZen. (..)
 CityZen is still a young restaurant.
 But already it's an important one."
 He called the food "often-extraordinary", and CityZen "tantalizingly close to the gold standard."
 CityZen was named best new restaurant of the year by the Restaurant Association of Metropolitan Washington in June 2005.

-The Mandarin Oriental announced that CityZen will close permanently on December 6, 2014 because Chef Ziebold left to open a new venue in downtown D.C. in spring 2015.
+The Mandarin Oriental announced that CityZen will close permanently on December 6, 2014, because Chef Ziebold left to open a new venue in downtown D.C. in spring 2015.
 Rather than find a new chef, the hotel decided to close CityZen, and allow the new chef to create a new restaurant.

 CafeMozu

 Cafe Mozu was located on the hotel's first floor.
 The restaurant featured high ceilings, a view of the Tidal Basin and monuments, and walls adorned with a chrome-and-walnut grid.
 The restaurant patio overlooked the hotel's garden courtyard.
-Tom Sietsma, the food critic for The Washington Post, called it "significant", with "understated elegance".
+Sietsma called it "significant", with "understated elegance".
 He gave slightly qualified praise to the food of executive chef Hidemasa Yamamoto, which was largely Far Eastern cuisine infused with European touches.